Panthers top Penguins 4-1 for rare win in Pittsburgh - WHIZ News

+PITTSBURGH (AP) — Joel Quenneville insisted when he agreed to coach the Florida Panthers last spring the perpetually struggling club was close to figuring it out.

+Following a sluggish start, it looks as if Quenneville might be right.

-PITTSBURGH (AP) — Mike Hoffman had a goal and an assist, rookie Chris Driedger stopped 31 shots and the Florida Panthers ended an eight-game losing streak on Pittsburgh ice with a 4-1 victory over the Penguins on Sunday night.
+Mike Hoffman had a goal and an assist, rookie Chris Driedger stopped 31 shots and the Panthers ended an eight-game losing streak on Pittsburgh ice with a 4-1 victory over the Penguins on Sunday night.

+“It was good that we played a full 60 minutes,” said center Vincent Trochek, who set up Brett Connolly’s goal late midway through the first period that gave the Panthers a lead they would never relinquish.
+“It’s been an issue of ours, closing out games in the third period, coming out a little bit flat when we have a lead.
+Tonight, we came out in the third and played just as well as we did in the first and second.”

 Jared McCann scored his 11th for Pittsburgh.
 Tristan Jarry finished with 31 saves, but the Penguins looked out of gas at times while playing for the third time in four nights.